Ph.D., M.A., Fordham University

 Sister Jeannine earned an M.A. in religious studies from St. Charles Seminary; an M.A. in counseling psychology from Immaculata; and an M.A. in human development and a Ph.D. in applied developmental psychology from Fordham University.
 Sister Jeannine joined the faculty in 1995.
 She received her certification as a spiritual director from the Archdiocesan Spirituality Center in Rye, New York.
 She is a nationally certified counselor (N.C.C.) and a licensed professional counselor (L.P.C.) in Pennsylvania.
 Sister is an active member in the American Counseling Association (ACA) and the Pennsylvania Counseling Association (PCA).

-Sister moderates the Beta Mu Chapter of the Chi Sigma Iota Counseling Honor Society International.
+Sister was the coordinator of the counseling program from 1996 to 2016.
 She has written and presented on the topics of faith and moral development; adolescent development, spirituality and aging; the importance of perceived personal control for elders; factors that contribute to nursing home residents' well-being; and the use of reality therapy to assess and respond to the needs of care-givers as well as care-receivers.